hoehermann/purple-signald/README.md

 * Send images
 * Receive buddy list from server

 Note: When signald is being run as a system service, downloaded files may not be accessible directly to the user.
+Do not forget to add yourself to the `signald` group.

 ![Instant Message](/instant_message.png?raw=true "Instant Message Screenshot")